Head-On Collision Claims in Ada, OK

 Occupant Position

-Front-seat occupants take the worst of the impact.
+Front-seat positions are at the focus of impact.

 Common Causes of Head-On Collisions